arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### RTC
 The on-board real-time clock/calendar is the **PCF8563T/F4,118** which clock is provided by a dedicated external crystal oscillator:
   - A 100mF supercapacitor (**FC0V104ZFTBR24**) provides power to the **PCF8563T/F4,118** when the board power supply is disconnected.
 The RTC chipset will be powered by the supercapacitor for at least 48 hours.
-  - 32,768kHz clock crystal (**Q13FC1350000400**).
+  - 32,768kHz crystal clock (**Q13FC1350000400**).

 ### Power Tree
 ![Power Tree Machine Control](assets/MachineControlPowerTree.png)

 ## Board Operation
 ### Getting Started - IDE
-If you want to program your *Arduino Machine Control* while being offline you need to install the Arduino Desktop IDE [1] To connect the *Arduino Machine Control* to your computer, you’ll need a micro-B USB cable.
+If you want to program your *Arduino Machine Control* while being offline you need to install the Arduino Desktop IDE [[1]](#11-reference-documentation) To connect the *Arduino Machine Control* to your computer, you’ll need a micro-B USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor
-All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor [2], by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor [[2]](#11-reference-documentation), by just installing a simple plugin.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
-Follow [3] to start coding on the browser and upload your sketches onto your board.
+Follow [[3]](#11-reference-documentation) to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino IoT Cloud
 All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Online Resources
-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub [4], the Arduino Library Reference [5] and the online store [6] where you will be able to complement your board with sensors, actuators and more.
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub [[4]](#11-reference-documentation), the Arduino Library Reference [[5]](#11-reference-documentation) and the online store [[6]](#11-reference-documentation) where you will be able to complement your board with sensors, actuators and more.

 ## Connector Pinouts
 ### Power Supply (J4)